Pheochromocytoma and Paraganglioma

 Diagnostic Tests

-3. Functional/molecular/radionuclear imaging (done in specialized settings): Functional/molecular/radionuclear imaging should be done if results of anatomic imaging are equivocal or in case of searching for tumors that may be extra-adrenal, multiple/bilateral suspected tumors, primary adrenal tumor sized >10 cm, or metastatic disease.
+3. Functional/molecular/radionuclear imaging (done in specialized settings): Functional/molecular/radionuclear imaging should be done if the results of anatomic imaging are equivocal or in case of searching for tumors that may be extra-adrenal, multiple/bilateral suspected tumors, primary adrenal tumor sized >10 cm, or metastatic disease.
 Imaging modalities include scintigraphy with 68Ga-DOTATATE positron emission tomography with computed tomography (PET-CT), 123I-metaiodobenzylguanidine (MIBG) scintigraphy, or 18F-fluorodeoxyglucose (FDG) PET-CT.

 1) 68Ga-DOTATATE PET-CT can effectively localize the tumor and potential metastases with high sensitivity unless the tumor is poorly differentiated.